Just-Some-Bots/MusicBot/_docs/using/configuration.md

 <details>
   <summary>DefaultSearchResults</summary>

-Sets the default number of search results to fetch when using search command without a specific number.<br>
+Sets the default number of search results to fetch when using the search command without a specific number.<br>
 <strong>Default Value:</strong> <code>3</code>
 </details>
 <details>
   <summary>EnablePrefixPerGuild</summary>

-Allow MusicBot to save a per-server command prefix, and enables setprefix command.<br>
+Allow MusicBot to save a per-server command prefix, and enables the setprefix command.<br>
 <strong>Default Value:</strong> <code>no</code>
 </details>
 <details>